Resolving disputes over NuGet package names

-This document is a recommended resolution process for community members to resolve disputes with other NuGet publishers.
+This article provides a recommended resolution process for community members to resolve disputes with other NuGet publishers.

 For example, suppose that Northwind Traders makes a CRM system for which they provide client drivers as a downloadable MSI from their website.
 Nancy, an independent developer, wants to make it easier to use Northwind's client library, and turns it into a NuGet package called